Kaitoke

 Kaitoke (sometimes called Pakuratahi), part of Upper Hutt City, is a locality in the southern North Island of New Zealand.
 It is located at the northern end of the Hutt Valley, 45 kilometres northeast of Wellington City and six kilometres from the northern end of the Upper Hutt urban area.
 It also lies at the southern end of the Tararua Ranges.

 The New Zealand Ministry for Culture and Heritage gives a translation of "eat worms" for Kaitoke.

 The first Youth Hostel in the North Island was established in the old Ministry of Works barracks at Kaitoke, which were behind the Post Office and alongside the Kaitoke Hall.
 The Post Office, the Hall, and the Youth Hostel were the only buildings of the settlement.

 The Pākuratahi River flows through the eastern Kaitoke Basin from its source in the Remutaka Ranges.
 The old route of the Wairarapa Line railway, which closed with the opening of the Rimutaka Tunnel in November 1955, ran from Upper Hutt via Maymorn to Kaitoke and around Goat Rock up the Pakuratahi to the Summit, and from there, because of excessive steepness, the Fell mountain railway system was used to aid trains on the Rimutaka Incline between Summit and Cross Creek.
 This railway is now the Remutaka Rail Trail.
 The Hutt River has its source to the north of Kaitoke, and much of the land in the vicinity is used as a water supply reserve.
 Filming, rafting, swimming and other human activity all take place downstream of the water intake.

+Demographics

+Kaitoke locality covers 24.62 km2, and is split between Akatarawa and Mangaroa statistical areas..